lightspeed1001/tsam_server_client/README.md

 # TSAM Project 2
+Project 2 for Computer Networks at Reykjavik University.

 The aim was to make a server/client application that adhered to some standard of communications.
 I misunderstood this somehow and ended up making a very simple chatroom, reminiscent of an IRC client.